 There are several platforms where you can distribute and monetize your video content, including your own website.
 Choosing which one to use entirely depends on business requirements and target audience.

 Now that you have learned of six ways to monetize your videos, aren’t your excited to try them out?
-If you are thinking of launching your OTT service, click here to know more about how to get started.
+If you are thinking of launching your OTT service.